Symphonie fantastique: Use in modern times

 The main title sequence from Stanley Kubrick's film The Shining released in 1980, was scored by Wendy Carlos and Rachel Elkind.
 Within the title track is a reworking of the "Dies irae" section of Symphonie fantastique's fifth movement 'Songe D'une Nuit De Sabbat (Dreams of a Witches' Sabbath)'.
+Later, Zootopia 2 used this theme in a scene imitating The Shining.

 The “Dies irae” traditional melody is translated from Latin as “day of wrath”.
 It is a somber chant dating back to the Middle Ages.
 The melody was originally used as part of funeral church services, usually as a sung mass for the dead.
 It has been used by composers to symbolise death, perhaps most prominently in Symphonie fantastique.

+The fifth chapter, Dream of a Witches’ Sabbath were used in Kagaku Sentai Dynaman as background music during the 'monsters of the week' making process.